 With the couple tucked away, guests started arriving and were met with their first taste of how personalized this wedding would be.
 On one welcome table, guests were encouraged to leave their cards and gifts and sign cloth squares that Brad’s mom would later turn into a quilt.
 On the other welcome table, guests got to choose their wedding favor, which would also serve as their cup for the night – beautiful, unique, handmade mugs created by Brad.
 Guests were invited to hang out in the garden and enjoy a mug full of ginger peach mead from HoneyGirl before making their way down to the ceremony gazebo beside the water, following paper lanterns down the trail.

 Finally it was time for the ceremony, and in true Brad & Emily fashion, they walked into their ceremony as partners in life, each walking at the same time from opposite sides of the gazebo to meet in the middle.
-They didn't include a bridal party, their love and partnership was enough.
+They didn’t include a bridal party – their love and partnership was enough.
 A beautiful ceremony filled with great advice for a strong marriage followed, with the couple laughing along with way.
-The couple chose to celebrate their union with a unity drink ceremony, where they poured a strawberry beer and a creme beer into a handmade ring vessel to blend them, and then enjoyed a few sips of their strawberries and creme drink.
+They chose to celebrate their union with a unity drink ceremony, where they poured a strawberry beer and a creme beer into a handmade vessel to blend them, and then enjoyed a few sips of their strawberries and creme drink.

 At the end of the ceremony, guests threw dried flower petal confetti, and the couple greeted all their guests in a receiving line.
 All that remained in the ceremony space was a hat on a chair – a hat belonging to Emily’s late father.
 Cocktail hour followed with more drinks in the garden, while the couple made their way around the farm, hung out with the goats, and enjoyed some alone time.

-Emily & Brad decided to kick off the reception with the shoe game and thank you speech by the couple.
+Emily & Brad decided to kick off the reception with the shoe game and thank you speech.
 Then came dinner, a delicious spread of gourmet pizza.
-Guests sat at picnic tables decorated with Brad's handmade vases and flowers arranged by Emily and gathered from their garden, as well as rock climbing holds with flowers, to celebrate how they met.
-Dinner was followed by the first dance,and as the DJ opened up the dance floor, we set up their dessert table and s'mores bar by the bonfire.
+Guests sat at picnic tables decorated with Brad’s handmade vases and flowers gathered from their garden and arranged by Emily, as well as rock climbing holds with flowers, to celebrate how they met.
+Dinner was followed by the first dance, and as the DJ opened up the dance floor, we set up their dessert table and s’mores bar by the bonfire.
 The rest of the night was a casual affair, a perfect fall night under the stars, a beautifully relaxing way for Brad & Emily to begin married life.

 Venue: The Eco Institute at Pickards Mountain, Chapel